 Have you ever sat in a freezing cold scientific session and been so engrossed in the compelling presentations that followed, you simply forgot to take notes?
 Not one.
 That actually happened to me at the American Association for Cancer Research (AACR) in Philadelphia this year in one of the many fringe sessions that I attended.

 Reading Terminal Clock, Philadelphia

 Granted, the hot topic of the conference was undoubtedly checkpoint inhibition, but I was anxious to escape to the comfort of some meaty and familiar basic and translational science, namely MYC.
 MYC is largely thought to be a difficult to target, even undruggable protein, and along with RAS and p53, represents a formidable challenge for cancer researchers.
 These three oncogenic proteins alone are probably responsible for more drug resistance developing and even death from cancer than any other proteins in a patient with advanced disease.

 For cancer patients with advanced disease, the clock is ticking on time they have left.

 Solve these three problems (MYC, RAS and p53) and we may have a shot at dramatically improving outcomes.
-As Dr Gerard Evans (Cambridge) noted:
+As Dr Gerard Evan (Cambridge) noted: